mikacousin/olc/README.md

 Open Lighting Console (olc) is a linux software to control lights on shows.

-Alpha version. **Don't use originals ascii files, test with copies !**
+**Beta version**
+As a precaution, you should not use original ascii light files, but rather copies.
+This, in order not to lose information by saving in the same file.

 Main Window :
 ![Screenshot](../assets/olc.png?raw=true)